ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    5. Device Startup
    6. Device Shutdown

-   **Sequence of process**
+   **VDM process**
    1. VDM senses that a device under it's control is connected to the system.
-   2. VDM creates a Device Arrival event and sends it to the DM through socket and port.
+   2. VDM creates a Device Arrival / Removal event and sends it to the DM through socket and port.
    3. The event contains information about the device, and it's capabilities.
-   4. It accepts the request from application through the port and communicate with the device through the respective driver.
+   4. It also accepts the request from application through the port and communicate with the device through the respective driver.
    5. Send response back to the application based on the request.

 ### Device Manager - DM